 Ignatia helps women with postpartum depression who experience mood swings and feel like they’re on an “emotional roller coaster.”
 If you’ve long held romanticized notions about what having a baby will be like and find the reality more challenging, ignatia can help you cope with the depression and guilt.
 Women with this form of depression try and conceal their true feelings for fear of having their baby taken away because they’re not being good mothers.
 Recognition of the problem and sympathy from those close to the patient can help.
 If you’re facing this problem, it’s also important to talk to someone close to you.

-According to Ayurveda, postpartum depression is the result of excess vata dosha in the pelvis that makes mothers emotionally withdrawn and unable to bond with their babies.
+According to ayurveda, postpartum depression is the result of excess vata dosha in the pelvis that makes mothers emotionally withdrawn and unable to bond with their babies.
 The kapha dosha in the region must be restored to keep the balance of energy in the body.
-Here are some treatments you may be prescribed to rejuvenate the body and mind.13

 Traditional oil therapies like svedana, a steam therapy, and shirodhara, where medicated liquids are poured gently on the forehead, may be administered to build strength and restore vitality in your body as a whole.
 Panchakarma is another ritual that may be suggested.
 This comprises five treatments for cleansing and detoxifying the body

 Rasayanas, natural herbal concoctions designed to boost body fluids like plasma and lymph, will help restore healthy digestion.

 You may be asked, among other things, to:

 - Eat a light diet with foods like kitchdi (a mung bean, rice, and vegetable meal)

 7. Practice Yoga And Deep Breathing For Postpartum Depression